MavikBow/DoBetterConfig/README.md

 ## Pros and Cons

 ### Pros:
- * **PORTABLE** : Just place this 100kb file in the same folder as CaveStory.
+ * **PORTABLE** : Just place this 100kb file in the same folder as Cave Story.
 (Right above `DoConfig.exe` where it belongs, lol).
- * **ONE TIME DEED** : As this app patches the .exe of the game, you only need to do this once.
+ * **A ONE TIME DEED** : As this app patches the .exe of the game, you only need to do this once.
 The patched executable with have the same settings wherever you decide to play the game (I personally carry my game on a USB drive and play on different computers).
  * **NO ADMIN ACCESS** : One of the solutions I've found online was to install third party keyboard hookers like [`GRebind`](https://www.cavestory.org/download/miscellaneous-tools.php) or [`AutoHotKey`](https://www.autohotkey.com/).
 But installing them requires admin access, and I didn't have that on all computers I was using. `DoBetterConfig` has no need for admin access.
  * **EASY TO USE** : No need to worry about setting up scripts and stuff.
 It's a one window program, similar to the original `DoConfig.exe`.
  * **NO ADDITIONAL INSTALLATIONS** : [`GRebind`](https://www.cavestory.org/download/miscellaneous-tools.php) in particular requires to have .NET installed.
 And there's a chance you don't have/want that.

 ### Cons:
  * **NOT ALL KEYS ARE SUPPORTED** : Because of the nature of the executable file, there's no way (at least, in my understanding) for all keys to be supported.
 For example, such popular keys as `LMB`, `RMB`, `Enter` and `Backspace` cannot be applied, so you'll have to do with other keys.
 On the up side, if a key is not supported, the app will simply refuse to apply it, so you don't need to worry about realizing this while already in the game.
- * **NOT FULLY TESTED** : You can trust the compatibity table I wrote further up in this document.
+ * **NOT FULLY TESTED** : You can trust the compatibility table I wrote further up in this document.
 But that means not all Windows versions have beed tested yet.
 I'll be trying to solve this, but that means that if you have an old Windows XP computer and the app doesn't work yet, I'm sorry.
  * **FOR WINDOWS ONLY** : Pretty self explanatory.
 The app relies on the windows.h library and the structure of the executable file compiled for the Windows Operating System.

 ## How to compile the app?